 Choosing different names for the resource group hosts

-Tip: If you want to freely-choose the names of the resource group hosts, with the Host & Service parameters > Access to agent > Hostname translation for piggybacked hosts rule you can define a conversion of resource groups to hosts.
+Tip: If you want to freely-choose the names of the resource group hosts, with the Setup > Agents > Access to Agents > Hostname translation for piggybacked hosts rule you can define a conversion of resource groups to hosts.

 3.5.
 Virtual machines (VMs)